 When part of a dog’s body looks darker than the rest, it may be caused by an abnormal increase in the skin’s production of melanin.
 This is known as acanthosis nigricans , or hyperpigmentation, and it usually appears as thick, velvety brown and black areas of hairless skin.
 While some cases are thought to be breed-specific, most cases are considered “secondary” hyperpigmentation in dogs.
 This is because it is usually symptoms of other skin conditions or metabolic problems, like allergies, infections, and endocrine (gland-related) disorders.

 By itself, a change in skin color usually isn’t a cause for concern.
 But, it’s important to address the root of the matter to keep your dog happy and healthy.

 Primary hyperpigmentation is a breed-specific condition that only affects dachshunds.
 In other breeds, secondary hyperpigmentation can be triggered by inflammation or friction related to several causes.

 - Aging.
 Mild cases of hyperpigmentation can be normal as a dog ages.
 Their skin can get darker from exposure to the sun, especially if they have light or white coats.

 - Obesity.
 Breeds that are prone to obesity are also more likely to develop secondary hyperpigmentation on their groin and back legs.
-These include Labrador retrievers, pugs, dachshunds, English bulldogs, Cairn terriers, beagles, cocker spaniels, and rottweilers.
+These include Fox red Labrador retrievers, pugs, dachshunds, American bulldogs, Cairn terriers, beagles, cocker spaniels, and rottweilers.

 - Hormone imbalances.
 When a dog has Cushing’s disease, their adrenal glands overproduce certain hormones like cortisol.
 This can trigger skin-related symptoms including dandruff, canine acne, and hyperpigmentation.
 Other endocrine conditions like hypothyroidism have similar effects on a dog’s skin.